united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 23. Set the filter node to block unless value changes and set the property to `msg.payload.state.id`.
 24. Connect both outputs of the *state-change-simulator* function node to the filter node.
 25. Drag a function node from the palette to the flow.
 This function will publish the state changes to the UNS.
-26. Double-click the function node, set the name `state-change-publisher`, and set the following code:
+26. Double-click the function node and set the name `state-change-publisher` and the following code:
 ```javascript
 // We have a state change, let's publish it
 msg.payload = {